TomasBoda/statistical-project/README.md

 ```

 ## Student's T-test
-Firstly, we will perform the Student's T-test to gain insights into age differences between users who watch Netflix on smart TVs in comparison to people watching Netflix on laptops.
+Firstly, we will perform the Student's T-test to gain insights into the age differences between users who stream Netflix on smart TVs in comparison to people streaming Netflix on laptops.

 As the null hypothesis (H0) we will consider the following: **There is NO significant age difference between Smart TV and Laptop user**.
 As the alternative hypothesis (H1), we will consider the exact opposite: **There is a SIGNIFICANT age difference between Smart TV and Laptop users**.

-For this test, we will not use any external library except for calculating the **critical T-value** for our hypothesis testing.

 Initially, we will extract our desired values from the dataset.
 ```python